Is “Man-flu” a Real Phenomenon?

 Have you heard of the phenomenon of “man flu”—when a man suffering from a common cold or virus exaggerates the severity of his illness?
-While women may joke that “man flu” is a fabrication to score extra time on the couch, there is a cohort of scientists who hypothesize that it may be the real deal.
-Last month, a doctor and professor at Memorial University of Newfoundland in Canada took an in-depth look at actual research into “man flu.”
+While women may joke that “man flu” is a fabrication to score extra time on the couch, a cohort of researchers hypothesize that it may be the real deal.
+Last month, a doctor and professor at Memorial University of Newfoundland in Canada took an in-depth look at the research.

 “Tired of being accused of overreacting, I searched the available evidence to determine whether men really experience worse symptoms and whether this could have any evolutionary basis,” author Dr. Kyle Sue wrote.

-With data hinting that “man flu” may be a real biological phenomenon, the author explores potential reasons.
-For example, from an evolutionary perspective, when males experience worse symptoms, it may promote “energy conservation and reduces the risk of encountering predators.”
-Other scientists have noted that males may be more likely to use their metabolic resources for other purposes, such as growth and reproduction, instead of building immunity.
+With data in hand hinting that “man flu” may be a real biological phenomenon, Sue explored potential reasons.
+For example, from an evolutionary perspective, when males experience worse symptoms, it may promote “energy conservation and reduce the risk of encountering predators.”
+Other researchers have noted that males may be more likely to use their metabolic resources for other purposes, such as growth and reproduction, instead of building immunity.

 Does the evidence back that up for certain?
-No. But there may be enough data to give the man in your life a pass—and an extra cup of tea—the next time he’s lying on the couch complaining of a cold.
+Not entirely.
+But there may be enough data here to give the man in your life a pass—and an extra cup of tea—the next time he’s lying on the couch complaining of a cold.